 Last month we talked about ways to help decrease stress when traveling to the veterinary office.
-To read more about this, please visit: http://www.ahna.net/blog/treats-and-other-ways-we-keep-your-cat-calm.
+To read more about this, please visit: Treats and Other Ways We Keep Your Cat Calm.
 This month we will talk about starting off right by choosing the right carrier for your cat.

 But what makes a good carrier?
 When you go to the pet store or looking online there are a wide variety of carriers (soft sided, hard plastic, colorful, big, little, cloth, cardboard and much more).
 How do you decide?

 Let’s look at it from the cat’s perspective.
 Cats like comfortable, cozy, dark enclosed spaces, which is the reason you will find them hiding out in paper bags, cardboard boxes, baskets and such.
 It gives them the sense of security.
 When they are stressed or frightened, they like to make themselves “invisible.”
 Choosing a carrier that provides all of the above will help your cat feel safe and secure when traveling.

 Cats should be able to stand, sit and turn around in their carrier.
 Generally a carrier should be one and a half times the size of your cat.
 If the carrier is too big it can be uncomfortable trying to balance and carry the carrier without having your cat slide from one side to another.
 No cat likes to travel like they are on a ride at an amusement park.

 When buying a carrier for your kitten, choose a regular sized carrier that you think will be appropriate when they have reached their adult size.
 Lining the bottom of the carrier with a thick towel will help the kitten from slipping and sliding during travel.

 If you are going to be traveling further than a quick trip in your town, be sure the carrier can accommodate food and water bowls.
 If you will be traveling very long distances, you can choose a larger crate (made for traveling with dogs) that can house a litter box and a bed.